aiidateam/aiida-common-workflows/docs/source/index.rst

 How to cite
 ***********

-If you use the workflow of this package, please cite the [original paper (doi:)]().
+If you use the workflow of this package, please cite the paper in which the work is presented: [S. P. Huber et al., npj Comput.
+Mater.
+7, 136 (2021); doi:10.1038/s41524-021-00594-6](https://doi.org/10.1038/s41524-021-00594-6).

-In addition, one should cite the quantum engines whose implementations are used.
+In addition, one should cite the quantum engines whose implementations are used; you can check the [README of the project](https://github.com/aiidateam/aiida-common-workflows/blob/master/README.md) for a summary table of references for each quantum engine.

 .. _AiiDA: http://www.aiida.net
 .. _AiiDA identifier: https://aiida-core.readthedocs.io/en/latest/topics/cli.html#topics-cli-identifiers